Skip to main content

 Space creation via API

-If you create Spaces via API, use the property key names to pass values.
+If you create Spaces via API, use the Space Property key names to pass values.

-For multi-select properties, pass the values as an array, for example:
+For multi-select properties, pass the values as an array:

 ["Enterprise Software", "Consulting Services"]